gottacatchenall/ms_sampling_effort/manuscript.md

 properties of the original "true" network to the computed properties of the "observed" network with added false-negatives.
-In @fig:properties we show four properties (connectance, spectral radius, mean degree-centrality, and entropy) computed across 200 replicates at each value of the false negative rate
+In @fig:properties we show four properties (connectance, spectral radius, mean degree-centrality, and entropy) computed across 2000 replicates at each value of the false negative rate
 $p_{fn}$.
-Each replicate uses a random food-web simulated using the niche model [@Williams2000SimRul] with $100$ species and true connectance $C=0.1$.
+Each replicate uses a random food-web simulated using the niche model [@Williams2000SimRul] with $100$ species and connectance derived from
+@MacDonald2020RevLin as ealier.

 ![The mean-squared error (y-axis) of various network properties (different panels) across various simulated false-negative rates (x-axis).
 Means denoted